6.4: Procedures for Addressing Performance, Professionalism and Technical Standards Concerns

-The CP3 will periodically review the record of all students; in addition it can place any student on its agenda for discussion and action if there is a concern about his or her performance or progress in fulfilling academic, professionalism or technical standards.
+The CP3 will periodically review the record of all students; in addition it can place any student on its agenda for discussion and action if there is a concern about their performance or progress in fulfilling academic, professionalism or technical standards.

 The CP3 can take any action it deems appropriate in its discretion under the facts and circumstances presented to address any concerns about academic, professional or technical standards issues, including (but not limited to):